timhooker/customizer/README.md

 - Show live output
 - Give feedback about styles
 - Contain all needed styling options for each section of our site
-- Store and retrieve styles stored in JSON via Redis

 Built using React and Redux.